chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

 - **Withholdings** are deductions from your paycheck that go immediately to the federal government to cover taxes.
 - **Tax liability** is how much you actually owe in taxes, for the whole year. *How much you withhold does **not** change how much you owe*; it will get equalized when you file your taxes at the end of the year.
 - **Marginal rate** is the percentage of the last dollar you earn that you owe in taxes.
 This is different from the first dollar.
 That's because we have a graduated tax system with [tax brackets](https://www.investopedia.com/terms/p/progressivetax.asp).
+- **Effective rate** is the percentage of your tax liability versus your gross income.
 - **W4** is the form you file with your employer that tells them how much to withhold from your paycheck.
 - **RSUs** are one of three buckets of compensation for many software engineers.
 In addition to your regular salary, and your annual bonus, RSUs are quarterly stock grants that you get taxed on every quarter, when you receive the stock, even if you don't sell it.